alvarofrancomartins/alvarofrancomartins.github.io/content/post/corruption-networks-model/index.md

 - $\alpha$: The recidivism rate (number of repeat offenders / total number of offenders). $\in \[0, 1\]$.
 - $\beta$: The regression coefficient.
 It controls when the repeat offenders starts to appear in the network. $\in \[-\infty, 0\)$.

 The networks in our model grows by the addition of "scandals" or [complete graphs](https://en.wikipedia.org/wiki/Complete_graph).
 The complete graphs (sampled by the exponential distribution with $1/\lambda$) simulate the scandals in the same way that, in a scandal, all individuals involved are connected.
-As the number of vertices $n$ grows, the number of repeat offender $r(n)$ also grows and they start to connect different parts of the network.
+As the number of vertices $n$ grows, the number of repeat offenders $r(n)$ also grows and they start to connect different parts of the network.
 Depending on the value of $\alpha$, we get different network structures.
 Since the model is stochastic, every network will be different.

 And that is basically it[^1].
 If you want to see in detail how the model was written, skip to the [algorithm](#algorithm).